 - Breaks down the technical terms used by the experts and puts them into business language with a focus on value

 - Offers real-world examples of AI being used to address challenges and create new opportunities within the supply chain

 - Suggests many practical buyer’s tips that enable decision makers to open the black box of AI and look inside with confidence and understanding

-In future blog posts, I’ll be exploring the Artificial Intelligence Buyer’s Guide in more detail and unpacking some of its key concepts—especially how AI relates to data and the fundamental question of what constitutes AI in the first place.
+In a future blog post, I’ll be unpacking more of AI’s key concepts—especially how AI relates to data and the fundamental question of what constitutes AI in the first place.
 In the meantime, I hope you’ll explore the paper yourself to cut through the hype and better understand how you can make AI work in your supply chain.